marcadeant/Optimized-Data-Acquisition/README.md

 I also checked uniquness on all of my pretending primary-key before merging.

-Finally, I was able to merge data from

 # 2. Testing Data Requests

 The first step allowed me to work with relevant well-sorted data.
 Next, I wrote data request to get annual sales and compare it with sale department team.